ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 exercises: 20
 questions:
 - "What is a development installation?"
-- "How can I test new or improved codes?"
+- "How can I test new or improved code?"
-- "How can I incorporate new or improved codes to ESMValTool?"
+- "How can I incorporate my contributions into ESMValTool?"

 objectives:
 - "Execute a successful ESMValTool installation from the source code."